Geography of Guinea-Bissau: Terrain and ecology

 The terrain of Guinea-Bissau is mostly low coastal plain with swamps of Guinean mangroves rising to Guinean forest-savanna mosaic in the east.
 A recent global remote sensing analysis suggested that there were 1,203km² of tidal flats in Guinea-Bissau, making it the 28th ranked country in terms of tidal flat area.

-Around 66 million years ago, an asteroid impact occurred 400 km of the west-African coast.
+Around 66 million years ago, an asteroid impact occurred 400 km off the west-African coast.
 The 2022 discovered Nadir buried Crater has a diameter of 9 km.
 The impact caused an earthquake of 6.5 magnitude and created a 1 km high tsunami.
 The combined forces could be an explanation for the extremely scarred coastline of Guinea-Bissau.

 The lowest point on Guinea-Bissau is at sea level at the Atlantic Ocean.
 The highest point in Guinea-Bissau is Dongol Ronde with an elevation of 277 m.
 The Conservation Atlas of Tropical Forests: Africa authored in 1992 cites Fouta Djallon at 262 m as the highest.

 Natural resources found in Guinea-Bissau include fish, timber, phosphates, bauxite, clay, granite, limestone and unexploited deposits of petroleum.
 10.67% of the land is arable and 235.6 square kilometres are irrigated.

 Natural hazards include a hot, dry, dusty harmattan haze that may reduce visibility during the dry season and brush fires.
 Severe environmental issues include deforestation; soil erosion; overgrazing and overfishing.

 Near the Senegal border there have been historic sightings of the painted hunting dog, Lycaon pictus, but that endangered canid may now be extirpated in that locale.